TheDotProtocol/tauos/docs/developer/contributing.md

-# Contributing to TauOS
+# Contributing to TauCore™

 ## Overview

-Thank you for your interest in contributing to TauOS!
+Thank you for your interest in contributing to TauCore™!
 This guide will help you get started with development, understand our coding standards, and contribute effectively to the project.

 ## Getting Started